What is Monese?

 How can I transfer money with Monese?

 - UK bank transfers.
 Pay friends, families or bills with bank transfers.
-Monese uses the Faster Payments Service and says that it typically takes around 2-4 hours for your payee to receive the money you’ve transferred.
+Monese uses the Faster Payments Service and says that these money transfers are typically instant.

 - Foreign transfers.
 Transfer money abroad into eight different currencies.
 Monese uses the “interbank rate”, much like Revolut.
 The delivery time for your money depends on the processing times of the receiving bank.
 Depending on the currency you’re sending and the time (try send before 4pm), your transfer should take between 2-4 business days.